Cherry Blossom Season Japan 2020

 Meaning of sakura or Cherry Blossom Season Japan

+More than just a tourist attraction, the sakura carries a rich cultural and historical significance.
 The Japanese have a special bond with nature in which they recognise an analogy with human life.
 The awakening of nature in spring, the power of nature in summer, the approaching decline in autumn and the eventual and inescapable death in winter.

 Join Mark Bibby Jackson on his Japan Travel mindfulness trip: Glamping, Zip-cords and Samurai.